Cascade Size Distributions: Why They Matter and How to Compute Them Efficiently: Algorithmic approach

-Fig.~2 in the supplementary material gives an overview of our main contribution: four variants of a message passing algorithm.
+Fig.~\ref{aig:algos} gives an overview of our main contribution: four variants of a message passing algorithm.
 The core is formed by \emph{Subtree Distribution Propagation (SDP)}, which computes the final cascade size distribution based on a rooted tree and ICM as input.
-It is efficient, as it needs to visit each node only once, and can be parallelized according to the tree structure.
-Starting in the leaves (that is, nodes with degree $d_n = 1$ at the "periphery" of the network), each node $n$ sends information about the cascade size distribution of the subtree $T_n$ rooted in $n$ to its parent $p$.
+Every node is visited only once and the algorithm can be parallelized according to the tree structure.
+Starting in the leaves (i.e., nodes with degree $d_n = 1$), each node $n$ sends information about the cascade size distribution of the subtree $T_n$ rooted in $n$ to its parent $p$.
 It only requires information by its children as input.
 Finally, the output is constructed in the root.
-The relevant variables are visualized in Fig.~\ref{fig:tree}~C. To compute the activation probability of nodes conditional on the final cascade size, \emph{Conditional Subtree Distribution Propagation (conSDP)} adds a backpropagation step to SDP.
+The relevant variables are visualized in Fig.~\ref{aig:tree}~C.

+To compute the activation probability of nodes conditional on the final cascade size, \emph{Conditional Subtree Distribution Propagation (conSDP)} adds a backpropagation routine to SDP.
 Information is sent from the root to its children until it reaches the leaves.
 Thus, each node is visited twice in total.

 SDP and conSDP are exact, but are limited to trees.
 To obtain an approximate variant that applies to any (simple) network $G$, we introduce \emph{(conditional) Tree Distribution Approximation (TDA)} as extension of (conditional) SDP.
-As in \cite{TDAcascades}, the goal is to reduce $G$ to a tree $M$ (for instance a maximum spanning tree (MST)) and to run SDP (or conSDP) on $M$.
+The goal is to reduce $G$ to a tree $M$ (for instance a maximum spanning tree (MST)) and run SDP (or conSDP) on $M$.
 However, to compensate for the removal of edges and thus dependencies of node activations, we increase the initial activation probabilities $\mathbf{p}$ of the ICM.
 There, we assume that former neighbors $j$ have activated independently before a node $i$ with a probability $p_{ji}$ that we estimate by Belief Propagation (BP).
-When BP does not converge, we could substitute another approach such as the junction tree algorithm.
+If BP does not converge, we could substitute it by another approach such as the junction tree algorithm.
 For simplicity and computational efficiency, we will only consider BP.
 In the following, we detail the information propagation equations of the respective algorithms.

-\subsubsection{Subtree Distribution Propagation}
+\subsection{Subtree Distribution Propagation}